The Glucose Never Lies®

 2. Dynamic Glucose Management: It will not take long to understand how it works, but the real learning and fun come with the application.
 It has taken me from 85% time in range to 99%, and my HbA1c from 48mmol/mol (6.5%) to 34mmol/mol (5.3%).

-4. Exercise Guide: This will teach you how to make starting plans for all types of exercise (aerobic, mixed, anaerobic).
-There’s no exercise you cannot do, you just need to plan ahead.
+4. Exercise Guide: This will teach you how to make starting plans for all types of exercise (aerobic, mixed, and anaerobic).
+There’s no exercise you cannot do, you just need to plan.

-5. Automated Insulin Delivery Systems: This will help explain what these device are, how to think about choosing one, and will give you the best tips and tricks for each system.
+6. Automated Insulin Delivery Systems Guide: This will help explain what these devices are, how to think about choosing one, and will give you the best tips and tricks for each system.

-6. Automated Insulin Delivery Study Day: This is for health care professionals working in type 1 diabetes and for those living with type 1 diabetes wanting a very deep understanding of AID Systems.
+7. Automated Insulin Delivery Study Day: This is for diabetes educators working in type 1 diabetes and for those living with type 1 diabetes wanting a very deep understanding of AID Systems.

-7. Articles and Experiments: This is where I update the blog with interesting topics regarding type 1 diabetes.
-For example, What type of type 1 diabetes (how much c-peptide) do you have?
+9. Articles and Experiments: This is where I update the blog with interesting topics regarding type 1 diabetes.
+For example, what type of type 1 diabetes (how much c-peptide) do you have?
 My 120-day carb experiment (from keto to high carb) and the power of short bursts of activity to improve glucose control.

-9. Resources and Guides.
-All the best infographics, calculators and videos in one place.
+11. Resources and Guides.
+All the best infographics, calculators, and videos in one place.
 This will allow you to quickly access what you need when you need it!

 How is this blog written?